luckyswaminathan/deepmockAPI/backend/README.md

 **Note:** The script automatically detects `_DATABASE_URL` or `DATABASE_URL` from your environment and uses your existing database (with `localhost` converted to `host.docker.internal` for Docker).
-If no database URL is set, it creates a transient empty PostgreSQL container.
+If no database URL is set, it mounts `backend/deepmock.db` (SQLite).
+Pass `--database-backend postgres` if you still want the script to launch a transient PostgreSQL container.

 **What happens:**
 - Generates code (routes, tests, services)